Welcome to Biomimetic Nanostructures!

-In many ways, the personal growth of researchers is inseparable from the fundamental advancements of their research.
-Fostering the intellectual and career development of students and post-docs forms the foundation of the academic culture of the Kotov Lab.
-Creative, inquisitive people of all ages and backgrounds who enjoy taking a critical approach to problem solving will find a stimulating and rewarding opportunity here.
-We value integrity, hard work, and imagination in every person with whom we work.
+We take pride in the scientific and technological advancements made by our laboratory.
+However, this is only a part of our mission.
+The continuous personal growth of researchers is inseparable from all the published (5%) and unpublished (95%) findings made.
+Fostering intellectual and career development is the foundation of the academic culture of this research group.
+Inquisitive people of all ages and backgrounds who enjoy unorthodox approaches to problems will find a stimulating opportunity here.
+We value creativity, integrity, and tenacity in every person with whom we work.

 Thank you for visiting our website!

 Nicholas A. Kotov